chronicleprotocol/documentation/docs/Developers/Guides/Chronicle Pull Oracles/Types.md

 ## `Scheme`

 Encryption scheme for price messages.
-Currently there is only one option, however more options may be offered in the future
+Currently there is only one option, however more options may be offered in the future.

 ```js
 enum Scheme {